How do I enter a qualified joint venture on a married filing joint individual return?

 Do not select J in the TSJ field.

 - For screen E, enter each spouse's appropriate share of the income, gain, loss, deduction, and credit attributable to a rental real estate business on a separate E screen for the same property and mark the Qualified Joint Venture option.
-Use a T or S selection to help you keep track of whose interest is displayed on each E screen (and also for splitting the return, should you do that later).
+Use a T or S selection to help you keep track of which taxpayer's interest is displayed on each E screen (and also for splitting the return, should you do that later).

-- IRS instructions for Schedules C, E and F require that both spouses
+- IRS instructions for Schedules C, E, and F require that both spouses:

-- Are the only owners of the business, and
+- are the only owners of the business, and

-- File a joint return for the tax year.
+- file a joint return for the tax year.